ZeroBone/PresMonDec/README.md

 * Z3 timeout: 16000 ms = 16 seconds
 * File size limit: 1000 KB = 1 MB

-The following table illustrates how many times each monadic decomposition method was run and what the error/success rate was:
+This table illustrates how many times each monadic decomposition method was run and what the error/success rate was:

 | Monadic decomposition |   With bound    |  Without bound  |
 | :-------------------: | :-------------: | :-------------: |